kdyrhage/GenomicMaps.jl/README.md

 Julia package for visualising genomic data.

 ## Example
-Hover over a gene to see annotations.
+Open the image in its own tab, then hover over a gene to see annotations.
 # <img src="./example.svg" />

 ```julia